 Agile is a powerful methodology to build great software to achieve business objectives with a flexible and often faster, less costly approach.

-See the 32 best practices and approaches from the General Accounting Office report about adopting Agile.
+Intereste din implementing Agile development?
+See the that U.S. General Accounting Office (GAO) report GAO-12-681, “Effective Practices and Federal Challenges in Applying Agile Methods“).
 Agile development relies on the adherence to clean code standards by developers.